Toyota Camry (XV20): Europe

 Pre-facelift Toyota Camry 3.0i V6 GX (MCV20) in the UK.

 The XV20 was also sold in Europe.
 But like its predecessor, the Camry XV10, the range was a lot more limited.
 As before, models for the European market continued to be imported from Japan.

-Launched in 1997, the range consisted the 2.2i GL and 3.0i GX models in sedan form only.
+Launched in 1997, the range consisted of the 2.2i GL and 3.0i GX models in sedan form only.
 Like the Camry XV10, the GX was only available with an automatic transmission.
 The 2.2i GL was available with both manual and automatic transmissions.

 The Camry received a four out of five star safety rating in Euro NCAP's test, due to its side airbags.